Amadou Touré

-Amadou Touré (born September 27, 1982) is a Burundian-Burkinabé former footballer who last played in Luxembourg.
+Amadou Touré (born 27 September 1982) is a former professional footballer who played as a defender.
+Born in Burundi, he represented the Burkina Faso national team at international level.

-Career
+Club career

 The Burundi-born Touré began his career 1999 at USFRAN at Bobo Dioulasso in First ligue before joining ASFA.
 He played two years by ASFA Yennega and moved than to France club Tours FC.
-At Tours scored 3 goals in 6 games and joined in July 2003 to R.A.E.C.
+At Tours scored three goals in six games and joined in July 2003 to R.A.E.C.
 Mons, the club represented three years, then joined in the Promotion and signed a contract by KFC Willebroek-Meerhof in 2006.
 Amadou stays here for two and a half year and joined than on 9 December 2008 to R.O.C. de Charleroi-Marchienne.